thomasbreydo/trieapi/docs/SERVER.md

 {"modified":false}
 ```
 depending on whether the trie was modified.
 (If it wasn't,
-the word was not in the trie.)
+the word wasn't in the trie.)

 #### To search for a word: